cpsughrue/gsoc_proposal/README.md

 There is an existing daemon implementation that can scan file dependencies in a downstream fork (https://github.com/apple/llvm-project/blob/next/clang/tools/driver/cc1depscan_main.cpp) that will be used to help phase 2 develoment.

 THOUGHT: To prevent duplicate code between `cc1depscand` and `cc1modbuildd` I think it would be a good idea to move common deamon functionality out of `cc1depscan*` files to another location.
-Perhaps a llvm-project/clang/tools/daemon direcotry could be created.
+Perhaps a llvm-project/clang/tools/daemon directory could be created.

 > Daemon Details
 - The IPC mechanism used to comunicate with the daemon will be unix sockets